 As a pioneer and leader of China’s Internet industry, Robin has received honors including CCTV Key Figure in China’s Economy, The Top 30 Figures in China’s 30 Years of Reform, China’s Most Imaginative Entrepreneur and many other awards.
 On several occasions, U.S.-based magazines such as Business Week and Fortune Magazine have designated Robin as ""Best Business Leader in the World” and “China’s Most Influential Business Leader”.
 Robin was also named by Time Magazine as one of the “World’s Most Influential People” in 2010.
 He was ranked third by Forbes magazine in its China Rich List.

-Robin received a Bachelor of Science degree in information management from Peking University in 1991, and a Master of Science degree in computer science from the State University of New York at Buffalo in 1994.
-He currently acts as vice chairman of the Internet Society of China (ISC), and is a visiting professor at Wuhan University.
+Robin received his Bachelor of Science Degree in Information Management from Peking University in 1991, and received his M. Sc in Computer Science from the State University of New York at Buffalo in 1994.
+He currently works as Vice Chairman of the Internet Society of China (ISC) and is a visiting professor at Wuhan University.